create3000/jekyll-vrml/README.md

 end
 ```

-After this run `bundle install`.
+After this run `bundle install; bundle update`.
 Now you can highlight your source code in Markdown as VRML:

 ``````md
 ```vrml